-There are 13 subspecies of bearded vultures, though most lack sufficient grounds to be considered.
+There are 13 up to subspecies of bearded vultures, though most lack sufficient grounds to be considered.

-There are thirteen different subspecies of bearded vultures, though most lack sufficient grounds to be wholly considered.
+There are up to thirteen different subspecies of bearded vultures, though most lack sufficient grounds to be wholly considered.

 Gypaetus barbatus barbatus is restricted to northwest Africa, while Gypaetus barbatus meridionalis can be found throughout eastern Africa and the nation of South Africa.
 Gypaetus barbatus aureus can be found throughout Europe and Asia, while Gypaetus barbatus altaicus are found only in the Himalayas and mountains of central Asia.